Building Permits & Inspections: Commercial, Industrial, Institutional, Multi Family Residential Projects

-You may require additional approvals and/or to pay additional costs prior to the issuance of your Building permit.
+You may require additional approvals and/or pay additional costs prior to the issuance of your Building permit.
 For example:

 - Development Cost Charges (DCCs) - most construction developments undertaken in the City of Chilliwack will require the payment of substantial Development Cost Charges.

-- Floodproofing Requirements – floodproofing may be required for several types of development within the Floodplain Area, see Floodplain Management Bylaw;
+- Floodproofing Requirements – floodproofing may be required for several types of development within the Floodplain Area, see the Floodplain Management Bylaw;

 - Geotechnical Reports – construction on land that is subject to or is likely to be subject to flooding, mud flows, debris flows, debris torrents, erosion, land slip, rockfalls, subsidence or avalanche, may not be permitted unless a report is submitted by a Registered Professional geotechnical engineer certifying that the land may be safely used as intended;

 - Connection Fees – as applicable for water, sanitary and storm sewers;